TaydenWhite/taydenwhite.github.io/content/en/Projects/website/Markdown Tutorial.md

 ---
-title: Markdown Tutorial
+title: Simple Markdown
-linkTitle: Markdown Tutorial
+linkTitle: Simple Markdown
 description: >
-  Hugo, Docsy, & GitHub will be the three fundamental building blocks for building and deploying your website to the web.
-Below is a brief overview of the functionality and strengths of each.
+  The majority of your content on your Hugo website will be written in markdown.
+Within these, you can choose to either code in html or markdown.
 date: 2017-01-05
 weight: 1
 cascade: